Was Your Life Insurance

-For a life insurance policy in California, the life insurance company has to send a “Notice of Cancellation for Non-payment” to the insured–and anyone else designated for notice on the policy.
+To cancel a life insurance policy for non-payment in California, the life insurance company has to send a “Notice Of Cancellation For Non-Payment” to the insured–and anyone else designated for notice on the policy.
 That Notice must be sent at least 15 days before the life insurance policy lapses for non-payment.
-But here is the special feature in California: The life insurance policy doesn’t just expire, or lapse, or end at the end of the paid time period.
+But there are life insurance policy cancelation rules in California: The life insurance policy doesn’t just expire, or lapse, or end at the end of the paid time period.
 The crucial fact for cancelling a life insurance policy is the Notice; without which, the insurance policy does not become a cancelled or expired policy.

 Without the Notice, sent in the right time period, to the right people, and records of this being kept properly, the policy coverage does not end.
 If the life insurance company has not performed this duty, they may have violated California life insurance law.